 - E Earthflow: general movement and encroachment of hillslope upon the channel.
-Groups of unusually leaning trees can identify these on a hillslope. - Landslide: failure of locally adjacent hill slope.
-Usually steep, broad, often shaped like a half oval, with exposed soils. - A Avalanche: failure of small, high-gradient trib.
-Often appear "spoon-shaped" looking upslope.
-Water may flow in these intermittent or ephemeral channels contributing alluvial soils and debris.
+Groups of unusually leaning trees can identify these on a hillslope. - L Landslide: failure of a locally adjacent hill slope.
+It is usually steep, broad, and often shaped like a half oval, with exposed soils. - A Avalanche: failure of small, high-gradient trib.
+It often appears "spoon-shaped," looking upslope.
+Water may flow in these intermittent or ephemeral channels, contributing alluvial soils and debris.